rit-magic-spell-studios/Break-The-Vape-App/NOTSOTASTY_CHANGELOG.md

 * The player now needs to manually click to advance the tutorial
 * Added a delay at the end of the game to allows players to look at the secret tiles they uncovered
 * Added tutorial gif to the beginning of the game
+* Slightly increased the size of fruit hitboxes

 ## v0.1.0 - July 8th, 2025
 * Added basic version of the game with first pass of UI